Tiverton, Devon: Geography

 Tiverton lies in north-east Devon 13 mi north of Exeter, 46 mi north-east of Plymouth and 18 mi west of Taunton.
 The villages of Ashley to the south and Bolham to the north have become suburbs of Tiverton.
 The River Exe flows through the town.

 Climate

 Tiverton has an oceanic climate (Köppen climate classification Cfb).

+Twin Towns

+Tiverton is twinned with the German town of Hofheim am Taunus.
+Tiverton is also twinned with Chinon in France which in turn is also twinned with Hofheim am Taunus.
+The three towns therefore form twinning triangle.